brianweber13/mission-tracker/README.md

 Todo:
   - write python backend (see #1)
+    - test requests that return objects and stuff. maybe a json?
+Then I can just parse it with Javascript or whatever.
   - create frontend form with JQuery and promises for http requests
   - use bootstrap to make it pretty